andrew-edwards/fitting-size-spectra/code/readMeCode.txt

   andrew.edwards@dfo-mpo.gc.ca (though email will change soon so please check website at  www.chebucto.ns.ca/~english ).

+This is version 1.0.0, as submitted to the journal with the revised version of our manuscript.
+I will try and label this version as a release on the GitHub site.
+24th May 2016.

 I have tried to keep required packages to a minimum, but you will need: plotrix  (only for histograms with gaps, as for Figure 1) dplyr